The Dyfi Biosphere

 Go for a walk

 Without question the best way to see the wildlife is on foot.
 There are designated walking trails around the reserves and many are also suitable for buggies and wheelchairs.
-At RSPB Yns-hir three separate trails take in the woodland and wetlands and there are hides and screens for viewing the birdlife.
-At Dyfi National Nature Reserve there are marked trails through Ynslas dunes and a boardwalk on the Cors Fochno peat bog.
+At RSPB Ynys-hir three separate trails take in the woodland and wetlands and there are hides and screens for viewing the birdlife.
+At Dyfi National Nature Reserve there are marked trails through Ynyslas dunes and a boardwalk on the Cors Fochno peat bog.

-The long distance Dyfi Valley Way runs all the way up the Dyfi valley to the spectacular peak of Aran Fawddwy in Snowdonia and back.
+The long distance Dyfi Valley Way runs all the way up the Dyfi Valley to the spectacular peak of Aran Fawddwy in Snowdonia and back.
 And the Wales Coast Path covers the length of the biosphere coastline then cuts inland around the estuary, offering a wide range of walking from long flat sections along the edge of Cors Fochno to more intense climbs with azure sea views between Clarach and Borth.

 The Dyfi Biosphere website has links to leaflets and audio guides detailing easy walks through unique sites of interest - from Bronze Age stone circles, to the sites around the Centre for Alternative Technology and unique moor and woodland.